Smaller Callsets for Analyzing Short Read WGS SNP & Indel Data with Hail MT, VCF, and PLINK

 Table 2 -- Smaller callset format details

-VDS No No NA No
+VDS No No No No NA

 Notes:

 • Format -- description of each format we provide for the smaller callsets.
-More information about the data formats are covered in the article ‘How the All of Us Genomic Data are Organized’ on the User Support Hub.
+More information about the data formats are covered in the article How the All of Us Genomic Data are Organized

-• FILTER sites removed -- Whether we removed sites flagged with a non-PASS (and non-missing) filter value (eg, “ExcessHet”).
+• FILTER sites removed -- whether we removed sites flagged with a non-PASS (and non-missing) filter value (eg, “ExcessHet”).
 If “Yes” these sites do not appear in the file(s).

-• FT filtering -- we filter out genotypes when they fail genotype filtering (FT).
+• FT filtering -- whether we filter out genotypes when they fail genotype filtering (FT).
 The failed genotypes appear as missing calls (“no calls”).

-• Split Multiallelics -- Whether we split multiallelic sites into separate records.
+• Split Multiallelics -- whether we split multiallelic sites into separate records.
 Eg, 1:1000 C→A,T becomes 1:1000 C→A and 1:1000 C→T

-• Sharded by chromosome -- Whether we provide separate files for each chromosome.
+• Sharded by chromosome -- whether we provide separate files for each chromosome.

 • For all the smaller callset formats, we drop sites with more than 100 alternate alleles because they are typically not useful.
-Sites with more than 100 alternate alleles are available in the whole genome VDS: The new VariantDataset (VDS) format for All of Us short read WGS data
+Sites with more than 100 alternate alleles are available in the whole genome VDS: The new VariantDataset (VDS) format for All of Us short read WGS data.

-Table 3 -- Variant and site numbers for smaller callsets
+Table 3 -- Variant and site numbers for smaller callsets.

 Smaller callset